Wainwright helps Cards beat Cubs 4-2 in doubleheader opener

 The Cardinals added two more in the fourth.
 Tommy Edman had a sacrifice fly, and DeJong made it 4-1 with a two-out RBI single.

-Happ his 12th homer in the fifth, belting a deep drive to left.
+Happ hit his 12th homer in the fifth, belting a deep drive to left.

 MAKING MOVES